How an Identity Theft Attorney Helps ID Fraud Victims

 Since each Identity fraud victim’s ordeal is different, not all federal acts apply to every case.
 The following four Acts commonly come into play in identity fraud situations:

-• The Fair Credit Billing Act (FCBA) – If your identity thief accessed your credit card accounts and made unauthorized charges, this Act can help straighten out your accounts.
-The FCBA allows you to dispute fraudulent charges with the card issuer within a certain timeframe.
-The charges should be removed from your account, and you should have no responsibility to pay them.
+• The Fair Credit Billing Act (FCBA) – If the identity thief accessed your credit card accounts and made unauthorized charges, this Act, as well as certain provisions of the Truth In Lending Act (TILA), can help straighten out your accounts.
+The FCBA and TILA allow you to dispute fraudulent charges with the card issuer.
+So long as you dispute the unauthorized charges timely, they should be removed from your account, and you should have no responsibility to pay them.
 If the charges are not removed, you may face collection actions and credit reporting problems.

 What Information Will Your Identity Theft Lawyer Need from You?